schlich/loomio_help/content/facilitators_guide/commencing/index.md

 Diversity is critical for quality group decision-making.
 The “wisdom of the crowd effect” (collective intelligence) only works by combining a variety of viewpoints.
 Outcomes of collaboration processes depend heavily on which voices are, and are not, represented.
 It’s impossible to have perfect representative inclusion, but you need to take into account who might be missing.

 It’s extremely common for people to have blind spots around privilege.
-Humans are not great at intuiting bias, and are a lot better at noticing the presence of something than the absence.
+Humans are not great at intuiting bias, and are a lot better at noticing the presence of something, rather than the absence.
 Our minds trick us.
 For example, when women and men are deliberately given an equal amount of talking time there is often a perception that women are getting more than their fair share, due to different ideas about how much they “should” talk ([more details](https://www.quora.com/Do-women-tend-to-talk-more-than-men)).
 It can be necessary to actually measure or count to get an accurate picture, instead of relying on intuition.

 Someone who does not have particular accessibility needs may not even notice that a venue isn’t wheelchair accessible, a document isn’t formatted for screen readers, or a situation is excluding someone with hearing loss.
 But the people with those challenges will notice.
 Someone without kids might not consider that a 7PM meeting time won't work for parents.
-Or a thousand other practical, social, and cultural elements that could block someone from *being in the room*.
+These, and a thousand other practical, social, and cultural elements, could block someone from *being in the room*.

 It’s especially important to think about who is not in room when trying to solve problems for others: build with, not for; talk with people, not about them.
 If the people you are trying to serve are not in the room, it’s very unlikely you’ll have all the input you need to be effective.
 This is just as much about effectiveness for business outcomes as about social justice; it’s almost always better to design collaboration *with* the users or stakeholders.